crwainstock/PlacesFamilyApp/README.md

 <img src="./wireframe.jpeg" alt="places family app wirefram" width="200"/>
 <img src="./mock up.png" alt="places family app mock up" width="200"/>

+### 💡 Thoughts after Day 2 of hackathon

+Oof.
+After a few hours of work today, I'm still stuck with the project setup and scaffolding.
+I've been debugging an error with the BuildConfig object for the last like 2 hours, and I have no idea how to resolve the issue.

+I can't really move forward with the build without accessing the api key, so I'm considering hardcoding it into the app instead of trying to access it secretly from the local.properties file.
+I don't know.
+It's kind of discouraging that it's taking SOOOO long to get things set up.
+It's all new, though, so I guess it makes sense that it will take a while to learn about what's needed, troubleshoot issues that come up, and get everything connected.
+At this rate, though, I won't get past the scaffolding phase of the build before the end of the hackathon.

 ### ✅ Day 2 Tasks